solp22/holbertonschool-printf/README.md

 <details>
 <summary><h2>How does it work?</h2></summary>
-When printf processes its arguments, it starts printing the characters it finds in the first argument, one by one.
+<p align= "justify">When printf processes its arguments, it starts printing the characters it finds in the first argument, one by one.
 When it finds a percent ('%') it knows it has a format specification.
 If the following character is a valid format indicator, it replaces it with the input given according to that format specification.
 If the '%' is followed by an invalid character for format indication, it simply prints '%' followed by the character.
-If no format specifier is given, the '%' is simply ignored.
+If no format specifier is given, the '%' is simply ignored.</p>
 </details>

 <details>